2025 Summary of Services

 5 districts connect to CCRESA for MiSEN internet services

-districts utilize the CCRESA data center for server hosting/colocation
+4 districts utilize the CCRESA data center for server hosting/colocation

 Our Office of Innovative Projects administers statewide and regional early childhood initiatives.
 Funded through grants from the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP), Michigan Department of Education - Office of Special Education (MDE-OSE) and contracts with intermediate school districts, we work to support the implementation of Early On, preschool special education, Great Start Readiness Programs, and more.

-23,041 infants and toddlers referred statewide
+22,248 infants and toddlers referred to Early On statewide

-ISDs engaged in a pilot partnership with Build Up and Help Me Grow
+24 ISDs engaged in a pilot partnership with Build Up and Help Me Grow

 16 ISDs participating with centralized intake for preschool

-13,633 preschool applications processed
+15,349 preschool applications processed

-46 training events held with 3,116 participants
+84 training events held with 4,305 participants

 392 children in 10 ISDs & 15 counties participating in Strong Beginnings pilot preschool for 3 year olds